Last updated: 29 May 2026

 Meals, food help, and senior center lunches

-What it helps with: AAAs can connect older adults with home-delivered meals, senior center meals, nutrition screening, and local food referrals.
+What it helps with: AAAs can connect older adults with home-delivered meals, senior center meals, nutrition screening, food boxes, and local food referrals.
 Senior centers may also offer social time, wellness programs, and a hot lunch.

 Reality check: Home-delivered meals are not daily home care.
 Routes can have waitlists, weather delays, or delivery limits.
 If food is needed today, call 2-1-1 too.